 The last few weeks we have been trying to improve the curb appeal of our home.
 This week, I am back to share how we created a DIY lattice wall to hide a REALLY ugly stone wall in the front our farmhouse front porch.

 DIY Lattice to Hide an Ugly Wall

 *this post contains affiliate links for more information check out my disclosure page here*

-The wall under our front walkway had been hidden before by a few boxwood & hydrangea shrubs & we decided to transplanted them because they were blocking the view of our front door.
+The wall under the front porch of our farmhouse use to be hidden by a few boxwood & hydrangea shrubs that we decided to transplant because they were blocking the view of our front door.

-However…. the second we removed them… this very sad looking wall suddenly came into view!
+However…. the second we removed them… this very sad looking UGLY wall suddenly came into view!

 - Pressure Treated or Cedar Wood Boards (enough to cover your wall horizontally & vertically & a little extra wood to screw the boards into)